bridges-wood/Ciphon-Mobile/README.md

-# Cipher-App
+# Ciphon-Mobile

-An app to interface with my [API](https://github.com/bridges-wood/Cipherism) for classical cipher decryption.
+An app to interface with my [API](https://github.com/bridges-wood/Ciphon) for classical cipher decryption.

 ## Getting Started